madMAx43v3r/mmx-node/docs/MMX_script.md

 Any funds not spent in the transaction that deploys a contract will be credited to the contract's address before the contructor is called.
 This allows a more efficient way to deploy with funding, compared to executing a deposit function.

+### Built-in Contracts

+- [offer.js] (../src/contract/offer.js) Offer
+	- Allows to trade between two currencies at a fixed price (See GUI -> Market)
+	- Takers can trade any fraction of the offer
+	- Maker can cancel / refill at any time
+	- Bids are accumulated in the contract (for lower tx fees)
+	- Manual withdrawal will transfer accumulated bids to maker wallet
+- [swap.js] (../src/contract/swap.js) Swap
+	- Liquidity pool AMM, similar to UniSwap (see GUI -> Swap)
+	- Has 4 different fee-tiers, each with their own liquidty and price
+	- A trade is divided into multiple chunks / iterations
+	- `trade()` loops over all pools in multiple iterations and picks the best pool to trade with for each chunk (while taking the fee into account)
+	- Supports one-sided liquidity
+	- Liquidity is locked for 24 hours after it's been added / or fee-tier was changed
+	- A single account can only provide liquidity for one fee-tier
+	- Fee payouts are heuristic for better trade efficiency (manual trigger, no automatic compounding)
+- [virtual_plot.js] (../src/contract/virtual_plot.js) Virtual Plot
+	- Used for Proof Of Stake farming
+	- Only 90% of deposited balance is returned on withdrawal, to avoid short-term staking.
+- [plot_nft.js] (../src/contract/plot_nft.js) Plot NFT
+	- Used for pooled farming to control rewards / switch pools
+- [token.js] (../src/contract/token.js) Simple Token
+	- Token contract with single owner to mint a token (without limits)
+- [nft.js] (../src/contract/nft.js) NFT
+	- Contract used to mint NFTs
+	- Ensures only a single token is ever minted by a verified creator
+- [time_lock.js] (../src/contract/time_lock.js) Simple Time Lock
+- [escrow.js] (../src/contract/escrow.js) Simple Escrow with middle-man

 ### Minting tokens